mmozuras/mmozuras.github.com/_posts/2012-04-16-hello-world.markdown

 I have already written a couple of drafts and I'll start publishing them as soon as I clean them up a bit.
 In the meantime, you can take a look at the [source code](//github.com/mmozuras/mmozuras.github.com) of this blog.
 I used [Jekyll](//jekyllrb.com/) and [GitHub Pages](//pages.github.com/) to create it.

 Thanks for your interest.
 See you soon.

+By the way, I found this amazing SEO tips blog, check it out [here](http://seo-insights.herokuapp.com/).